 Perhaps the most important legacy of chemical weapons are the long-lasting medical and psychological effects of exposure.
 The “gas warfare” of the First World War killed far fewer people than most people believe (less than 100,000 of the many millions of battlefield deaths) but left visible scars and disabilities that all could see.
 Those unfortunate veterans are all dead now.
 But many thousands of veterans and civilian victims in Iran and Kurdistan are walking around today with similar scars and disabilities.
 There are people in Japan with long-term neurological and psychiatric effects from even just a single exposure to Sarin in 1995.

 Long-term effects from nerve agent exposure are still not well-understood.
 But they appear in our newspapers today.
 Alexei Navalny, who cheated death recently from his exposure to a nerve agent, reports tremor and insomnia.
 An American soldier, likely an example, not an outlier, suffered years of poor mental health from exposure to Sarin from an old weapon in Iraq, as detailed in my book Toxic.
 We don’t know how well the Skripals are doing, but I suspect that they may not be in the peak of health.
 Detective Sergeant Nick Bailey, who received a lesser dose of the same poison as the Skripals, has just retired from the Wiltshire police for health reasons.
 One way or the other, chemical weapons are still with us.

 Image courtesy of © Hans de Vreij via flickr: ‘A soldier from the Soviet Army’s Chemical Warfare Troops demonstrating equipment’

-Dan Kaszeta lives in London, where he runs a specialist consulting firm.
-He has decades of experience in protecting against chemical and biological weapons, and has held positions in the US Army, the White House Military Office, the US Secret Service and private industry.
+Dan Kaszeta runs a specialist consulting firm in London.
+He has decades of experience protecting against chemical and biological weapons.
+An associate fellow at the Royal United Services Institute, he has held positions in the US Army, the White House Military Office, the US Secret Service, and private industry.